 8. Have a right royal day out in Windsor.

-9. Spend the day on Brighton pier.
+9. Spend the day in the arcades and on the rides of Brighton pier.

 10. Hop a train to see the remarkable St Albans Cathedral.